Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 This is a harder control problem.
 It is also where most enterprise AI strategies will quietly fail in the next two years.

-04 — Microsoft Purview, Fabric MCP, and the governance gap
+05 — Microsoft Purview, Fabric IQ, and the governance gap

-It is a comprehensive, cloud-native governance suite.
+It is a comprehensive, cloud-native intelligence suite.
 For organizations whose data already lives in Microsoft's cloud, it is a strong answer.

 The architectural reality

-But Microsoft's governance architecture is, by design, cloud-first.
+But Microsoft IQ — and specifically Fabric IQ — is, by design, cloud-first.
+The semantic ontologies, entity graphs, and agent reasoning logs that Fabric IQ generates live in Microsoft's tenant, not yours.
 Even when Purview scans on-premise data sources, it does so through a self-hosted integration runtime that extracts metadata and ships it to the Microsoft Purview Data Map in the cloud.
-The metadata layer — the catalog, the lineage, the rules — lives in Microsoft's tenant, not yours.
+The intelligence layer — the catalog, the lineage, the ontologies, the rules — belongs to Microsoft's infrastructure.

 Microsoft's own documentation acknowledges this: Power BI Copilot does not yet support sovereign clouds due to GPU availability constraints.
 DSGVO-sensitive workloads require careful planning around where data physically lives and where metadata travels.